BCIT-SoCAS/ceons/README.md

 # I.  Introduction

-The Complex Elastic Optical Network Simulator (CEONS) is an open-source desktop application that allows network scientists visualize the statistics and behavior of various optical network topologies using different simulation settings (e.g., algorithms, traffic generators, network requests types/intensity).
+The Complex Elastic Optical Network Simulator (CEONS) is an open-source desktop application that allows network scientists visualize the statistics and behavior of various optical network topologies using different simulation settings (i.e., algorithms, traffic generators, network requests types/intensity).

-This simulator was originally developed by Dr. Michal Aibin and M. Blazejewski as a test environment to allow users to design their own algorithms in any programming language and implement them in the simulator as plugins to solve the aforementioned problems.
-The results of each simulation were displayed onto the console showing the overall blocking percentage of all regenerators/link spectrum, and link failures.
+This simulator was originally developed by Dr. Michal Aibin and M. Blazejewski as a test environment to allow users to design their algorithms in any programming language and implement them in the simulator as plugins to solve the problems above.
+The results of each simulation were displayed onto the console showing the overall requests blocking percentage and link failures.

 Since then, the simulator has evolved to illustrate the network topology within a geographical region and allow users to pause the simulation in real-time to observe resource utilization within each node or link.
-In the future, users will have the option to create their own network topologies, where node locations can be specified with their group membership type, number of regenerators, and node linkage.
+In the future, users will have the option to create their network topologies, where node locations can be specified with their group membership type, number of regenerators, and node linkage.

-This user reference is intended to guide users through the specific use-cases in the graphical user interface provided by the desktop application.
-For the creation of this document, we used a Windows operating system running IntelliJ on Java SE Development Kit 8.
-We assume that you have the development environment set up or a Java ARchive (JAR) package file to run the simulation.
+This user manual is intended to guide users through the specific use-cases in the graphical user interface provided by the desktop application.
+To run the simulator, your operating system needs to run the Java SE Development Kit 8.

-If not, please visit the following links to download the recommended resources:
+If you need to setup your environment first, please visit the following links to download the recommended resources:

 <table>
   <tr>